DANTA-HOJA/AI_SEC/script_data/README.md

 ### 2. Res18-Unet Automated Segmentation

 - For details, please refer to [`script_bfseg/`](../script_bfseg/)
-- After the automated segmentation, two new images are added to each `fish_dname` directory.
+- After the automated segmentation, two new images are added to each `fish_dname` directory:

     ```text
     📂 20220610_CE001_palmskin_8dpf - Series001_fish_1_BF/